 Demographics of Military Students

 So what do today’s military student look like?
-According to a recent NCES study, 844,500 military students are currently enrolled in undergrad studies – and 109,500 are enrolled at the graduate level.[ii]
-When it comes to how students are studying, 60% of military students are attending college part-time.[iii]
-Popular areas of study for military students include Business, Public Service, Healthcare, Science and Engineering.[iv]
+According to a recent study, 3,184,575 military students earned a bachelor's degree – and 2,026,400 earned an associate's degree.
+When it comes to how students are studying, popular areas of study include Business, Engineering, Science, History and Criminal Justics.
 This is not surprising, as earning a degree in these areas could potentially allow military students to build on knowledge and skills that they’ve attained while in service.